diegoami/DA_ML_Capstone/solution.md

 ... have training sessions with soldiers...

 ![E_0064_00_52_16.jpg](docimages/E_0064_00_52_16.jpg)

+or spar in arena with them as well.

 However, what we are interested in is locating the scenes when the warband engages enemies and the game switches to a tactical view, such as a battle in an open field or in a village...